jchanlauimf/ABBA/README.md

 ## Contact

-If you are interested in further extending and customizing ABBA, or more generally, in ABM models applied in banking and finance, please feel free to contact me at either of these email addresses:
+If you are interested in further extending and customizing ABBA, or more generally, in cooperative work on ABM models applied in banking and finance, please feel free to contact me at either of these email addresses:

 - jchanlauimf@gmail.com
 - jchanlau@imf.org